Never Feed or Approach Bears

 Intentionally feeding bears or allowing them to find anything that smells or tastes like food teaches bears to approach homes and people for more food.
-Bears will defend themselves when people get too close so don’t risk your safety and theirs!
+Bears will defend themselves if a person gets too close, so don’t risk your safety and theirs!

 If black bears feel nervous, they may clack their teeth together (Sounds of a black bear huffing and popping), moan, blow, huff, or stomp the ground.
 A bear might stand up to get a better look at whatever is bothering them.
 If they are highly agitated and fearful, they may bluff charge (run toward you and then stop before reaching you).

 These are all ways the bear is showing you it is uncomfortable with the situation and it wants you to give it some space.
 These are NOT indications of aggressive intent or that an attack is about to happen.

 Truly predatory or aggressive black bears are extremely rare.
 But if you do encounter a bear that is approaching you quietly with intention, and it attacks you, FIGHT BACK!